-But the rationality of making such a modus ponens step is precisely what we are trying to explain; so any purported explanation seems guaranteed to presuppose what it is trying to explain.
+However, the rationality of making such a modus ponens step is precisely what we are trying to explain; so it can seem that any purported explanation along these lines is guaranteed to presuppose what it is trying to explain.

 Brewer's strategy for avoiding such regress problems is to propose a distinctive account of the way in which the access requirement is satisfied.
-According to his proposal, the access requirement is not satisfied only at the reflective level by means of higher-order beliefs about one's reason-giving states; rather, it is satisfied at the unreflective level by means of one's reason-giving states themselves.
+According to his proposal, the access requirement need not be satisfied at the reflective level by means of higher-order beliefs about one's reason-giving states; rather, it can be satisfied at the unreflective level by means of one's reason-giving states themselves.
 On this view, it is an essential feature of reason-giving states that being in them suffices for satisfaction of the access requirement; no further, reflective thoughts about those reason-giving states are required.
-Thus, his version of the access requirement is a non-reflective access requirement.
+So, his version of the access requirement is a non-reflective access requirement.